christy8059/independent-study/entries/entry_four.md

 **IMPORTANT**
 <img src="../images/permission.png">
 <br>
-In order to *allow access to direct messages* I had to change the customer key and secret.
-To do so, I went back to the [twitter app](https://apps.twitter.com/) and changed the permission to "Read, Write and Access direct messages"(option 3)
+In order to _allow access to direct messages_ I had to go back to [twitter app](https://apps.twitter.com/) and chang the permission to "Read, Write and Access direct messages"(option 3).
+I also needed a new customer key and secret.

 ## DirectMessage
 ``` ruby